 No, AppraisalU is not a State Licensing Agency and does not guarantee that a student will have enough experience hours to qualify for an appraisal license.
 Becoming a licensed appraiser is predicated on the State Licensing Agency approving experience hours, reviewing and approving sample appraisals for work quality, and passing the state-required exam.
 AppraisalU is a path to success but is no guarantee of licensure.
 Licensing requirements vary by state.

-Find a Certified Appraiser Supervisor with 3+ years experience who will train you for six months, minimum, and gain 1,0000 experience hours inspecting and providing real property appraisal experience.
+Under the traditional model, trainees must find a Certified Appraiser Supervisor with 3+ years experience who will train you for six months, minimum, and gain 1,0000 experience hours inspecting and providing real property appraisal experience.
 This is the first and most challenging requirement to accomplish.
-You are recommended NOT to pay for education courses before finding a Certified Appraiser Supervisor.

 WHY?
 Most Certified Appraisers work from home and do not want a stranger coming to their home daily.
 They have no incentive to train and often consider new trainees more competition that could take away future income.
 Training is very time-consuming, which reduces a supervisor’s ability to generate income.
 Finally, limited training tools assist the supervisor in the teaching process.